Ashby de la Zouch railway station: Reopening proposals

 In the 1990s BR planned to restore passenger services between Leicester and Burton as the second phase of its Ivanhoe Line project.
 However, after the privatisation of British Rail in 1995 this phase of the project was discontinued.
 In 2009 the Association of Train Operating Companies published a £49 million proposal to restore passenger services to the line that would include reopening a station at Ashby.

 In 2018 the Campaign for the Reopening of the Ivanhoe Line (CRIL) – a community voluntary action group – was set up with the aim of restoring passenger services to the Burton to Leicester railway line.
-Although CRIL's aims include a station at Ashby, its exact location has not yet been defined, as the Ashby station building is now privately owned as the company headquarters of Bluesky International Limited.
+Although CRIL's aims include a station at Ashby, its exact location has not yet been defined, as the Ashby station building is now privately owned.